aofoegbu/erp-crm-integration/README.md

 4. Implement rate limiting and security headers
 5. Set up CI/CD pipelines for automated deployment

-### Replit Deployment
+### Deployment
-The application is optimized for Replit:
+The application is optimized for deployment:
 - No Docker or containerization needed
 - Automatic dependency management
 - Built-in secret management